Genentech/scallops/docs/workflows.rst

 3.  **Stitching**:

     * Applies the calculated flatfield to the raw tiles.
-    * Corrects for radial distortion (can be disabled or `k` can be provided).
+    * Corrects for radial distortion.
     * Aligns tiles using stage positions and cross-correlation.
-    * Stitches tiles into a multi-scale OME-Zarr image.
+    * Stitches tiles into an OME-Zarr image.

 Inputs
 ------